kooliabhi/Sms-Management-system/README.md

 3. Configure environment variables:

    Create a .env file in the root of your project.
-Add the following variables (adjust values as necessary):
    REACT_APP_API_BASE_URL=http://localhost:8000
    REACT_APP_TELEGRAM_BOT_TOKEN